KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">8.1.6</span> You are not allowed to be AFK with the radar on (<span style="color:red;">sanction: Verbal Warning</span>).

+<span style="color:var(--pink);">8.1.7</span> It is forbidden to place the radar in areas where it is obstructed by various game textures, such as walls, bridges, etc. The radar cannot be placed either below or above these structures (<span style="color:red;">sanction: Faction Warn</span>).

 ### Speed Limits

 <span style="color:var(--pink);">8.2.1</span> The maximum speed limit in cities is 100 km/h.<br/>